Data protection declaration & data protection notice

 Data protection officer:

-The data protection officer can be reached at the above address or at datenschutz@borries.com.
+The Data Protection Officer can be contacted at the address listed above, marked “Attn: Data Protection Officer,” or at datenschutz@borries.com.

 2. Purposes of the processing